 "In most cases, for apartments, I initially worked with a boss, so I didn't have the choice. [...]
-But later, when I had legal status, I occasionally worked in apartments, and as the boss,

-I could decide.
-If I receive a call, I can choose to say, "OK, I won't open the door," or "I can choose to open the door."
+But later, when I had legal status, I occasionally worked in apartments, and as the boss, I could decide.
+If I receive a call, I can choose to say, 'Okay, I won't open the door,' or 'I can choose to open the door.'
 But at the beginning, I didn't have a choice."
 (P11, current PR, previous tourist visa)

-"Yes, that's right.
-So, if you obtain PR or comprehensive decriminalization, it provides an additional level of security for those working in this industry, such as health and other aspects.
+"If you obtain PR or comprehensive decriminalization, it provides an additional level of security for those working in this industry, such as health and other aspects.
 It provides an extra sense of security, whether in terms of livelihood or psychological well-being.
 (P11, current PR, previous tourist visa)

-"Well, I feel more at ease after obtaining PR.
+"I feel more at ease after obtaining PR.
 I don't have to worry about whether what I'm doing is illegal or not anymore.
 I used to always be afraid and worried about that."
 (P12, current PR, previous work permit)